Natural Baby Life logo (480 x 130)

 What size baby bottles do you need?

-Pediatricians recommend purchasing specific bottle sizes for each feeding stage.
-Skipping bottle sizes is not recommended, and there are health concerns about serving your baby a bottle that is too large as compared to recommended for their size and age.
 There have been troubling differences observed comparing the bottle size served at two months old and the weight and length of babies at six months old.

-However, many parents have found success with skipping the five-ounce bottle that’s recommended for baby’s two to four months old and starting their babies on a six-ounce bottle instead.
-This saves money and time purchasing bottles and keeps their babies on the same sized bottle for sixteen weeks or so.
+However, many parents have succeeded in skipping the five-ounce bottle recommended for babies two to four months old and starting their babies on a six-ounce bottle instead.

 If you choose to do this, you should prepare the amounts required for the five-ounce bottle, not simply skip directly to a six-ounce feeding.